CougarProgramming623/COB-2023/README.md

-# COB-2022
+# COB-2023
-Cougar Optics Board for the 2022 Rapid React FRC Season
+Cougar Optics Board for the 2023 Charged Up FRC Season

-wee woo

-woo woo 2